jeffmurchison/OCS-Price-Per-Gram/readme.md

 ## Installation Instructions

-You can install the extension ~~by visiting the [Google Chrome Store](https://chrome.google.com/webstore/detail/ocs-price-per-gram/ffddjiogaehibkbejnmbcgmgpgcjfbjd) or~~ (My balls was hot version hasn't been published this to the chrome store, Jeff is free to do so and update this readme) if you'd like to install it manually, you can do so by performing the following steps:
+You can install the extension ~~by visiting the [Google Chrome Store](https://chrome.google.com/webstore/detail/ocs-price-per-gram/ffddjiogaehibkbejnmbcgmgpgcjfbjd) or~~ (My balls was hot version hasn't been published to the chrome store, Jeff is free to do so and can update this readme) if you'd like to install it manually, you can do so by performing the following steps:

 1. Download files into a new blank folder.